BBVA/kapow/spec/README.md

          └──── <entry>
 ```

 #### Example Keys

-1. Read the request URL path.
+- Read the request URL path.
   - Scenario: Request URL is `http://localhost:8080/example?q=foo&r=bar`
   - Key: `/request/path`
   - Access: Read-Only
   - Returned Value: `/example?q=foo&r=bar`
   - Comment: That would provide read-only access to the request URL path.

-2. Read an specific URL parameter.
+- Read an specific URL parameter.
-  Scenario: Request URL is `http://localhost:8080/example?q=foo&r=bar`
+  - Scenario: Request URL is `http://localhost:8080/example?q=foo&r=bar`
-  Key: `/request/params/q`
+  - Key: `/request/params/q`
-  Access: Read-Only
+  - Access: Read-Only
-  Returned Value: `foo`
+  - Returned Value: `foo`
-  Comment: That would provide read-only access to the request URL parameter `q`.
+  - Comment: That would provide read-only access to the request URL parameter `q`.

-3. Obtain the `Content-Type` header of the request.
+- Obtain the `Content-Type` header of the request.
-  Scenario: A POST request with a JSON body and the header `Content-Type` set to `application/json`.
+  - Scenario: A POST request with a JSON body and the header `Content-Type` set to `application/json`.
-  Key: `/request/headers/Content-Type`
+  - Key: `/request/headers/Content-Type`
-  Access: Read-Only
+  - Access: Read-Only
-  Returned Value: `application/json`
+  - Returned Value: `application/json`
-  Comment: That would provide read-only access to the value of the request header `Content-Type`.
+  - Comment: That would provide read-only access to the value of the request header `Content-Type`.

-4. Read a field from a form.
+- Read a field from a form.
-  Scenario: A request generated by submitting this form:
+  - Scenario: A request generated by submitting this form:<br />
     ```
     <form method="post">
       First name:<br>